pc2/sus-compiler/docs/debug.md

 Crashes can also be debugged on master with the "Debug Crash Dump" [.vscode/launch.json](../.vscode/launch.json) configuration.

 ## Timeout crash
 `sus_compiler --kill-timeout 2.0` will enable a timeout killer that kills the compiler if any `debug_context()`-ed context takes longer than 2s to complete.
-Useful to prevent runaway LSPs
+Useful to prevent runaway LSPs.
+Disabled by default.

 ## Breakpoints, debug prints, spans
 All debug features abide by `--debug-whitelist`